The ai safety incubation program

 Is this program suitable if I'm new to AI Safety?

 While we assume a basic understanding of AI Safety, equivalent to completing an introductory course such as BlueDot’s AI Safety Fundamentals, we encourage you to apply if you are passionate and willing to learn quickly.
 You can access AI Safety Fundamentals course materials and work through them in your own time.
 Additionally, you can find more resources to get started with AI Safety here and here.
-Please check the “Who Are We Looking For” section for more details.

 Do I need an organization idea to apply?